mittelmark/pantcl4r/README.md

 [![license](https://img.shields.io/badge/license-MIT-lightgray.svg)](https://opensource.org/license/mit)
 ![Build](https://github.com/mittelmark/pantcl4r/workflows/Makefile%20Package/badge.svg)

-A R package for literate programming.

-This package can be used to create reports and manuscripts with embedded programming code where the code can be evaluated by the script language or a diagram, charting or diagramming tool and the output will  be embedded in the final manuscript.
+An R package for literate programming for embedding programming languages like R, Python, Tcl or Octave, or display the output of diagram tools like  PlantUML,  GraphViz, Ditaa or Kroki, embedding citations and much more.

 This is a small scale alternative to Sweave, Rmarkdown, Knitr etc. It is essentially a wrapper for the [pantcl](https://github.com/mittelmark/pantcl) application